Medical Causes of Speech Issues in Autism

 - Study: Randomized, Placebo-Controlled Trial of Methyl B12 for Children with Autism

 - Study: Methyl B12 helps with speech, sleep, energy, processing speed (cognition), focus, and attention in some kids with autism

 Folinic Acid or 5MTHF (Methyltetrahydrofolate)

 A lack of 5MTHF causes a functional folate deficiency and even cerebral folate deficiency.
 This can cause speech impairment.
-The supplements, folinic acid and 5MTHF, can address these deficiencies.
+Accordingly, the supplements, folinic acid and 5MTHF, can address these deficiencies.
 Cerebral Folate Deficiency requires higher dosing.

 It is important to note that folic acid and folinic acid are not the same.
 Folic acid can block folate receptors in the brain, making problems worse.

 - Study: Folinic acid improves verbal communication in children with autism and language impairment: a randomized double-blind placebo-controlled trial

 Omega-3 Fatty Acids

 Omega-3 fatty acids are a family of essential fatty acids that help with speech and focus.
 Your body cannot produce omega-3 fatty acids on its own, so you must get them from your diet.